Privacy Policy

 Storage Duration

-• the purpose for which we carry out the processing;
+• for what purpose we carry out the processing;

-• who receives this data and if the data is transferred to third countries, how security can be guaranteed;
+• who receives this data and, if the data is transferred to third countries, how security can be guaranteed;

 • how long the data will be stored;

-• that you can lodge a complaint with a supervisory authority (links to these authorities can be found below);
+• that you can complain to a supervisory authority (links to these authorities can be found below);

 • the origin of the data if we did not collect it from you;